-- 1 In the Action Name field, edit the existing name as needed. - 2 In the Preboot/Installation Source tab, edit the necessary settings required to access the Linux boot files from the Preboot TFTP Server.

-3 In the Script Source tab, edit the location of the AutoYaST script file, and the settings required to acess the file.

-4 Click OK to save the changes.
+- 1 In the Action Name field, edit the existing name as needed. - 2 In the Preboot/Installation Source tab, edit the necessary settings required to access the Linux boot files from the Preboot TFTP Server. - For detailed information on how to change the settings, see Help. - 3 In the Script Source tab, edit the location of the AutoYaST script file, and the settings required to acess the file. - For detailed information on how to change the settings, see Help. - 4 Click OK to save the changes.